AshleyF/FScheme/Docs/intro.md

 ## Eval/Apply

 The classic yin/yang of eval/apply are very easy to implement.
 Literals eval to themselves, symbols are looked up in the environment, and lists are applied.
 Special forms are, well, special in that they don’t eval their arguments up front; leaving it up to the callee (e.g. `If` will eval one of two expressions depending on the conditional).
+This is important to allow short-circuiting.

 Notice that `If` and `environment` above along with eval and apply below are all mutually recursive: